A Beginner’s Guide to Creating a TypeScript Starter Project

 Editorconfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
 EditorConfig files are easily readable, and they work nicely with version control systems.

-file in the root of your project and paste in the following contents:
+Create a .editorconfig file in the root of your project and paste in the following contents:

 You can configure this to your liking, but I prefer to set my indentation to 4 spaces and always insert a final newline.
 These are very conventional standards and are good to follow.